noxomix/laravel-rollo/README.md

     // User has direct permission
 }

-// Check via roles and permissions (uses caching) if ($user->canPerform('edit-posts')) {
+// Check via roles and permissions if ($user->canPerform('edit-posts')) {
     // User can perform action (direct or via roles)
 }